santiagocezar/gengir/README.md

 The `*.gir` with the type info files should be included with each GNOME library development package in `/usr/share/gir-1.0/`.

-If you want to install the stub user wide, just run gengir.
+If you wanted to install stubs for libadwaita, run `gengir Adw-1`.
 If you're using a venv you'll need to run gengir inside the venv.
-With poetry for example just run `poetry run gengir`.
+With poetry for example just run `poetry run gengir Module-x`.

 ```
 USAGE:
-    gengir [OPTIONS] [GIR_FILES]...
+    gengir [OPTIONS] [MODULES]...

 ARGS:
-    <GIR_FILES>...
-Files to use as input for the generator.
-If not provided it uses all files
-                      in /usr/share/gir-1.0/
+    <MODULES>...
+Modules to generate typing stubs for. (e.g. Adw-1 GtkSource-5)

 OPTIONS:
-        --gtk <GTK_VERSION>    GTK version to generate typings for [default: 3]
     -h, --help                 Print help information
     -n, --no-docs              Exclude docstrings in the typings
     -o, --out-dir <OUT_DIR>